 Since then we took a not so needed break from electric car commercials.
 Since no one really had anything serious available, there was nothing to showcase.

 That was until last year when the electric car revolution seemingly began.
-As technology progressed and manufacturers made commitments, we received a first glimpse of our automotive future.
+As technology progressed and manufacturers made commitments, we received the first glimpse of our automotive future.
 A few legacy automakers made their EV debuts last year with one of them being Audi.

-Audi made plans to electrify one third of their vehicle lineup by 2025.
+Audi made plans to electrify one-third of their vehicle lineup by 2025.
 They decided to announce it to the world with a pricey Super Bowl ad slot featuring the upcoming Audi E Tron GT.
 Some called it the most important commercial of the night.

 This year we decided to break all sort of records.
 We jumped to an impressive three electric car Super Bowl commercials.
 The VW Group continues to state their commitment to electrification by placing two ads this year.
 One for the Porsche Taycan and another for the Audi E Tron.
 Two electric vehicles that are currently for sale today.